MarcusRiemer/esqulino/readme.md

 But don't worry if you are only interested in *running* a esqulino instance.
 You will be better off using a pre-compiled distribution of the client, but running the server should work just fine.

+# Testing

+esqulino aims to be thoroughly tested and does this on more or less three levels.

+## Client-Side Unit Tests

+Every time `make dist` is run, all unit tests are part of the resulting compilation.
+They can be run in the browser using the `test.html` page that should be served by the normal server.

+## Server-Side Unit Tests

+As the server logic more or less always includes some disk-IO, these are tricky to route.
+Currently there are not many server side tests, but they could be run by executing the `*.spec.rb` files with ruby.

+## End-To-End (e2e) Tests

+These tests build upon Angular Protractor and Selenium to run certain tests in real browsers.
+Most of these tests wreck havoc on the supplied `test`-project which should be restored to the original state after each run.
+Usually these end-to-end tests are run like this from the `client` folder:

+    make E2E_ARGS="--suite=projectSettings" test-e2e

+The `Makefile` ensures that the `test` project is in a clean state, allows to specify certain suites to be executed and builds the client before actually running the tests.

 # License

 This project itself is licensed under the terms of the [GNU Affero General Public License (AGPL)](https://www.gnu.org/licenses/agpl.html).
 For the documentation, including the masters thesis, is licensed under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).